 2. Get creative with your tray

 Trays are essential for keeping things in one place.
 But this doesn’t mean you should be limited to a certain style.
-A tray can also add personality to a table without having a lot of clutter to it.
+A tray is functional table decor that can also add personality to a table without having a lot of clutter to it.
 Get creative with your design and use a photo metal print to display items such as candles or set the tray on its own for a sweet personal touch.

 3. Add a fun element